 Carley Rudd is a photographer from Maine with 60K Instagram followers.
 She’s a self-described “digital nomad,” meaning she’s self-employed, travels a lot, and occasionally plugs brands via social media in exchange for free stuff.
 She says it’s a gig that looks pretty glamorous from the outside but one that also involves a lot of “hustle” and “grind.”

-She also says that it was precisely these factors that made her susceptible to being scammed out of almost $16,000.
+She also says that it was precisely these factors that made her susceptible to being scammed out of almost US$16,000.
 Since then, she’s spoken to more than a hundred other Instagram photographers and influencers who got screwed in almost exactly the same way.

 The scam began with an email from Wendi Deng Murdoch, a Chinese-American businesswoman who’s probably best known as the ex-wife of media mogul, Rupert Murdoch.
-In Carley’s case, it was a flattering email, describing her portfolio as “relatable, unique, and potentially the kind of voice I was looking for in this venture.”
+In Carley’s case, it was a flattering email, describing her portfolio as “relatable, unique and potentially the kind of voice I was looking for in this venture.”
 The venture, as it turned out, was an offer for a well-paid photography assignment in a few different cities across Indonesia and Malaysia.

-Carley was excited—it was a big opportunity to work with an established businesswoman and it could be great for her portfolio—so she promptly organized a phone call.
+Carley was excited—it was a big opportunity to work with an established businesswoman and it could be great for her folio—so she promptly organised a phone call.
 Wendi and her assistant—a guy with a thick New York accent who introduced himself as Aaron Gersh—explained the project in detail and seemed to know a lot about Carley’s previous work with brands and travel publications.
 They spent hours on the phone together over the course of multiple days.
 Carley says it was the tiny details that really made the scam work.